MTreasterUGA/Amhy-sex-determination/readme.txt

-Raw reads available at NCBI SRA project PRJNA1248589
+Raw reads available at NCBI SRA project PRJNA1248589 Raw and normalized read counts are available at NCBI GEO GSE296766

 trimmomatic.sh was used to trim and filter raw reads

-trimmed reads were aligned with hisat 2:
-    hisat2-build.sh was used to build index
+hisat2-build.sh was used to build index from reference genome (NCBI assembly GCF_016920845.1)

-    hisat2-paired.sh and hisat2-unpaired.sh were used to align reads to reference genome
+hisat2-align.sh was used to align reads to reference genome

-sam-to-bam.sh was used to convert sam alignment files to bam format

 htseq.sh was used to generate counts for all files

-Count tables were downloaded to a local machine and all remaining analysis was performed in R (v.
+Count tables were downloaded to a local device and all remaining analysis was performed in R (v.
 4.4.1) and RStudio (v.
 2024.04.2+764)

 Filterandcombine.R was used to merge all counts files into a single table and combine counts of paired and unpaired read files for each sample